Zakarya-Oukil/His-Future-Talents-2026/README.md

 # HIS Future Talents 2026 (HFT 2026)

 Official repository for the HIS Future Talents 2026 website and administration portal.

-This README is written for new collaborators who need to work on frontend, backend, and data/database layers with minimal onboarding friction.

 ---

 ## 1. Project Overview